yu45020/Waifu2x/Readme.md

  ## TODO:
- * Rewrite: split image into pieces and dump in a model, then merge the output without "grids" effect.

  * [DRRN](http://cvlab.cse.msu.edu/pdfs/Tai_Yang_Liu_CVPR2017.pdf) (planned)
  (Note: DRRN is not realistic for CPU only usage.
 A modified version might be used.)